eastbanctech/dob-docs/docs/dp-accela-error-log.md

 # Viewing Accela Error Log Page

-Users can use the Inspections Portal to view the Accela Error Log.
+Users can use the Dispatch Portal to view the Accela Error Log.

 <section id="navigate-to-accela-error-log" markdown="1">